Encoding

 14.5.1. x-user-defined decoder

-x-user-defined’s decoder’s handler, given ioQueue and byte, runs these steps:
+x-user-defined’s decoder’s handler, given unused and byte, runs these steps:

-2. If byte is an ASCII byte, return a code point whose value is byte.
+2. If byte is an ASCII byte, then return a code point whose value is byte.

 3. Return a code point whose value is 0xF780 + byte − 0x80.